jrobert2121/Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Analysis

 ## Project Overview
-Pewlett Hackard is looking toward the future as baby boomers are retiring at rapid rate.
+Pewlett Hackard is looking toward the future as baby boomers are retiring at a rapid rate.
 They are offering retirement packages to eligible employees and also looking to prepare for several vacancies that will need to be filled as a result of retirements.
 Pewlett Hackard had been using many excel files along with VBA but has recently decided to upgrade to SQL and build an employee database.
 Using SQL, the number of retiring employees by title and identifying employees who are eligible to participate in a new mentorship program are needed.

 ## Purpose
 It must be determined how many of each role are eligible for retirement.
 Then to assist in the creation of a mentorship program designed to help fill these positions, employees eligible for this program need to be identified.